How to Build Strong Immune System?

 WHAT DO I NOT EAT?

-Finally, I avoid sugar in all its forms, which means that I almost never eat cakes, biscuits and similar products where sugar is the predominant ingredient.
-If I eat chocolate, I always choose one with at least 85% cocoa.
+Lastly, I steer clear of sugar in all its forms.
+That means I rarely eat cakes, biscuits or similar sweets where sugar is the dominant ingredient.
+When I do have chocolate, I always opt for one with at least 85% cocoa content.

-WHAT DO I EAT FOR MY STRONG IMMUNE SYSTEM?
+WHAT DO I EAT FOR STRONG IMMUNE SYSTEM?

 Salad on display in a supermarket